hkirk/swtafp-slides/slides/04/immutable-data-structures.md

 * Look per key
 * Immutable
 * Implemented using `BBT<'a>`
-* As Map requires ordering is defined for key type
+* As Set, Map requires ordering is defined for key type

 Note:
 BBT: balanced binary three